Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 Though these scenarios can seem complex, the process of identifying the causes is straightforward: understand which systems are supposed to talk to each other at each step of the process, and look for breakdowns in the exchange of information.
 Either the library's proxy service is receiving the expected response from the school's Single Sign-On system, or it's not.
 Either the catalog host's servers are returning the correct data for a full record display, or they're not.

 This lesson will cover the basics of how this information exchange takes place, so you can work out which piece has gone awry in a variety of situations.
+These foundational concepts are particularly dense, so the contents will presented live over two sessions.

 ## In This lesson
 1. [Servers and Clients](#servers-and-clients)